Papillon Health Issues

 Papillons are predisposed to several health conditions including luxating patella, dental disease, progressive retinal atrophy.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 5-10 lbs and lifespan of 14-16 yrs, the Papillon requires thoughtful care tailored to their specific breed characteristics.
+Plan on 5-10 lbs and 14-16 yrs of life with a Papillon, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 At 5-10 lbs with a life expectancy of 14-16 yrs, the Papillon represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Screening